Circular walk from Trewarmett to Trebarwith Strand

 A small water-powered copper mine existed on the cliff slopes above Lill Cove and was worked until the early-mid 19th Century.
 A hollow in the cliff was dammed to form a reservoir which was fed by a leat; the reservoir in turn was used to drive a waterwheel to pump out the groundwater draining into the mineshaft.
 Little remains now as some massive landslips on this part of the cliff have obliterated the majority of the mine workings.

-15. At the waymark, bear left in the direction indicated to Tintagel and follow the coast path up to the rock outcrop.
+15. At the junction, bear left to continue climbing to the rock outcrop.
 From the top continue along the cliff until you reach another waymark (to Treknow) at the start of the coastal quarries.

 Coastal slate quarries are confined to a small area of about five miles either side of Tintagel and relatively little is known about their history.
 In order to work the vertical cliff face, strong points were built from stone above the working areas.
 From these, ropes were dropped down the quarry face.
 Men were lowered down the faces on these ropes to split blocks of slate from the face.
 The slate was hauled up the cliff face on these cables which were wound using "horse whims" - capstans powered by horses or donkeys walking around a circular platform.
 The stone was split and shaped on "dressing floors" on the cliff top, originally covered with sheds.
 The remains can be seen as level terraces and are marked by screes of waste rock on the cliff below.
 Splitting was (and still is) done with a bettle (hammer) and chisel, hence the name of the pub in Delabole.